githubteacher/turbo-fortnight/yangineer-simcity.md

 ## Restaurants
 - Whatever gets built in the commercial zones
-- Qualitiy depends on how much $$$ the zone is rated
+- Quality depends on how much $$$ the zone is rated

 ## Famous Landmarks
 - Coal power plant